thirumalasankar/Python/README.md

-# Python basic and Oops in Python.
+# Python basics and Oops in Python.